 Project logotype MODERNA Agencja Reklamowa

-This project is financed by the Polish Ministry of Science and Higher Education as part of the “Diamentowy Grant” Program.
+This project is financed by the Polish Ministry of Science and Higher Education as part of the “Diamentowy Grant” Program (grant no. DI2015 013145).